-To get around after your surgery, call on friends or relatives, take a taxi or use, a public transportation service (ex.
-Para Transpo) for people who cannot take a regular bus.
-The public transportation service will pick you up and drop you off at appointments as needed.
+To get around after your surgery, call on friends or relatives, take a taxi or use adapted transportation (ex.
+Para Transpo); a public transportation service for people who cannot take a regular bus.
+Adapted transportation will pick you up and drop you off at appointments as needed.
 Make sure to find out if this service is offered in your municipality.